jhereg00/autoguide/README.md

 * `@modifier .class - description` - description is optional.
 Each of these adds another html sample to the element's section with the modifier added to the outermost element.
 * `@default name - description` - description is optional.
 If modifiers are present, changes the title 'Default' to name and adds the description before the first, unmodified sample.
+* `@param {type} name - description` - type and description are optional.
+Used to describe parameters/arguments for functions or mixins.
+* `@returns {type} name - description` - all components optional, but should probably have at least one.